sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 indicating that the time 2 grade scores are, on average, 1.45 standard deviations higher than the time 1 grade scores.

-Thit is the version of Cohen’s *d* that gets reported by the jamovi ``Paired Samples T-Test`` analysis.
-The only wrinkle is figuring out whether thit is the measure you want or not.
+This is the version of Cohen’s *d* that gets reported by the jamovi ``Paired Samples T-Test`` analysis.
+The only wrinkle is figuring out whether this is the measure you want or not.
 To the extent that you care about the practical consequences of your research, you often want to measure the effect size relative to the *original* variables, not the *difference* scores (e.g., the 1\% improvement in Dr Chico’s class over